Poise-Logic/free-genai-bootcamp-2025/sentence-constructor/chatgpt/prompt.md

         - Are you going? -> [Subject] [Verb]?
 3. **Clues and Considerations:**
     - **Format:** Present a non-nested bulleted list.
     - **Content:** Provide hints and guiding questions about the vocabulary and sentence structure.
+Encourage the student to recognize and apply natural Spanish sentence structures instead of directly translating from English.
+Offer prompts to help them adjust word order, omit unnecessary subjects, or modify sentence components for grammatical accuracy.
     - **Restrictions:** Do not include any Spanish words in this section—the student should rely on the vocabulary table for Spanish terms.

 ---

 ### **Student Input:**

-Did you see the crow this morning?
-They were looking at our garden.
+I don’t want to know why you are home late but I want to know why you didn’t call to let me know.